When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 3. Nikon F2

 The Nikon F2 vintage film camera dates back to 1971.
-The launch of the vintage camera was 12 years after introducing the legendary Nikon F.
+The vintage camera was launched 12 years after introducing the legendary Nikon F.

-The designs of the two were nearly identical, except for the inside of the F2.
-However, they retained the Nikon F lens mount but upped the maximum shutter speed of the F2 to 1/2000 from the previous 1/2000.
+The two designs were nearly identical, except for the inside of the F2.
+However, they retained the Nikon F lens mount but increased the maximum shutter speed of the F2 to 1/2000 from the previous 1/2000.

 Furthermore, the new model has a hinged swing film door, which is more convenient to use.